-With one or two notable exceptions, practically every industrialised country in the world acknowledges that we are facing a major problem with global warming.
+With one or two notable exceptions, practically every industrialized country in the world acknowledges that we are facing a major global warming problem.

-In most, though not all instances, these waste products are peletised for easy transportation and combustion and when it comes to the delivery of peletised biofuels into the conveying lines that feed power station boilers, DMN-WESTINGHOUSE is an acknowledged specialist.
-There are a total of six rotary valves that DMN-WESTINGHOUSE recommends for handling peletised biofuels and the final choice will depend on the quality of the pellet.
-As an example, a large power generator in North-East England uses modified AL and AML series rotary valves.
-These valves have wear resistant bores and hardened rotor blades.
-While DMN-WESTINGHOUSE recommends two different diverter valves – GPD and BTD – it is the latter that will be most suitable for handling an abrasive peletised biofuel.
-The BTD is namely a ball type diverter which has been specifically designed to handle abrasive products in a pneumatic conveying system.
+In most, though not all instances, these waste products are pelletized for easy transportation and combustion.
+When it comes to the delivery of pelletized biofuels into the conveying lines that feed power station boilers, DMN-WESTINGHOUSE is an acknowledged specialist.
+There are six rotary valves that DMN-WESTINGHOUSE recommends for handling pelletized biofuels, and the final choice will depend on the quality of the pellet.
+For example, a massive power generator in North-East England uses modified AL and AML series rotary valves.
+These valves have wear-resistant bores and hardened rotor blades.
+While DMN-WESTINGHOUSE recommends two different diverter valves – GPD and BTD – it is the latter that will be most suitable for handling an abrasive pelletized biofuel.
+The BTD is namely a ball-type diverter which has been specifically designed to handle abrasive products in a pneumatic conveying system.

-Browse our downloads and discover more about what we do, projects we've worked on and the results our customers enjoy.
+Browse our download and discover more about what we do, projects we've worked on and the results our customers enjoy.

 Something went wrong.